ckettell/CV/README.md

 - History
 - 2.1
 - Recipient of the Elsie Farrar scholarship

 #### Boston Spa School (Sep 2012 - Jun 2014)

 - A Levels: Government and Politics (A*), History (A), Economics (B)
 - AS Levels: Maths (B), Photography (B)

 ## Experience

 NMPi (January '18 - June '19)
 Account Executive
 - At NMPi I was able to get exposure to technology and build an understanding of its capacity.
-- As part of my reporting, I was able to automate a copy-and-paste job using SQL and consequetely use the data-visualisation platform Data Studio in replacement for Excel.
+- As part of my reporting, I was able to automate a copy-and-paste jobs using SQL and consequently use the data-visualisation platform Data Studio in replacement for Excel.

 ## Hobbies